leobeeson/til/sde/operations/networks/network_concepts.md

 ## IPv4 Addresses

+* It is a `Layer 3` address asigned by an administrator.
-* An address used to uniquely identify a device on an IP network.
+* It is used to uniquely identify a device on an IP network.
+* Every device on the internet has a unique IP address.
 * An IPv4 address consists of 4 octets, i.e. it has 32 bits.
 * The decimal value in each octet is in the range 0 to 255.
 * e.g.:
   * Decimal: 10.129.16.123
   * Binary: 00001010.10000001.0001000.01111011

+## IPv6 Addresses

+* Introduced because of IPv4 address exhaustion.

 ## Binary Conversion Table